Flotomate/product_docs/source/change-management/submitting-a-rfc.rst

    to 2 levels, and he can select a sub-category as well.
 The selected category is highlighted in section-B.

    A Category is a way to categorize a Change.
-Flotomate offers six predefined Categories out of the box.
+Motadata offers six predefined Categories out of the box.
 An admin can :ref:`modify the Category list <ad-category>` shown in section-A.